What is animal adaptation?

 - A jackrabbit’s long ears and powerful hind legs that help it move very quickly

-- This wood frog’s skin looks a lot like the tree and leaves around it
+- This wood frog’s skin looks a lot like the branch it's sitting on

 - A porcupine and its quills

 - A giraffe reaching leaves way up in the tree